 I hope by sharing some of my background you can see I believe in lifelong learning and the importance of family and community in helping support people be healthy.

 I have joined the SPEC board because I think this organization shares these same values and as an organization SPEC continues to grow and evolve.

 I look forward to meeting and working with all the staff and members of the community in my new role.

 Starting as an ESL teacher in Brooks, I have developed a passion for cultures, literacy and helping people break through barriers and isolation.
 I have over 10 years experience working with newcomers to Canada.
-Over the past 10 years, I finished a Degree in Psychology, Diploma in Teaching English as a Second Language to Children and Adults and recently finished a Speech and Language Degree.
-Working with the parentLINKcentre and the HIPPY program are a great fit as I get to help families integrate into the community, work with child development and promote literacy skills.
-I also serve on the SPEC Fund Development committee.
+Over the past 10 years, I have completed a Degree in Psychology, Diploma in Teaching English as a Second Language to Children and Adults and have completed a Speech and Language Degree.
+Working with the parentLINKcentre program is a great fit as I get to help families integrate into the community, work with child development and promote literacy skills.

 To quote local business and Makerspace supporter, Smith Group Holdings and its Corporate Controller, Eugene Foisy: “Today’s youth have never lived without desk top computers, internet, DVD players, Cell phones and so many others all because of innovation.
 Take a look back into the history of every gadget out there today and that was all made possible through forward thinking.
 Be inspired ~ make my generations innovations look like a feeble attempt at technology. ” I am proud to be a part of our Brooks and District makerspace.